Bollywood's top film awards to be presented in Florida

-The 15th International Indian Film Academy Awards, the Oscars of Bollywood's yearly $7.8 billion (4.7 billion pounds) industry, will be presented in the United States for the first time this year, organizers of the event said on Wednesday.
+Jan 15 The 15th International Indian Film Academy Awards, the Oscars of Bollywood's yearly $7.8 billion industry, will be presented in the United States for the first time this year, organizers of the event said on Wednesday.

 Bollywoods's biggest stars are expected to attend the weekend event in Tampa Bay, Florida, from April 24-26 when the top prizes will be handed out.
 Indian actor Shahrukh Khan will headline the show.